Blueberry White Chocolate Muffins

-Sour cream to gives a really soft texture to these Blueberry White Chocolate Muffins.
-As an extra treat, each muffin contains a dollop of sweet blueberry jam dotted and extra white chocolate drops.
+Sour cream gives a soft texture to these Blueberry White Chocolate Muffins.
+As an extra treat, each muffin contains a dollop of sweet blueberry jam dotted with extra white chocolate drops.

 Muffins have to be the EASIEST bake known to man.
 Simply sift the dry, add the wet, split into muffin cases and bake.